scottyschup/dotfiles/rally_helpers_setup.md

 ```

 ## Final steps
-The following adds the campaign generator dir to your path so you can run it with `curl-cmanv2`
+The following adds the `.curlcmanv2` dir to your path so you can run the scripts with `curl-cmanv2`
-rather than having to type `~/.curlcmanv2/curl-cmanv2` each time:
+and `token-fridge` rather than having to type `~/.curlcmanv2/curl-cmanv2` or `~/.curlcmanv2/curl-cmanv2`
+respectively each time.

-Change the path/name for your `.zshrc` if it's not in your home dir, it's named something else, or
+**Note**: change the path/name for your `.zshrc` if it's not in your home dir, it's named something else, or
-you use a different shell
+you use a different shell.
 ```
 echo "export PATH=$curlcmanv2_root_dir"':$PATH' >> $HOME/.zshrc
 ```